Research and Economic Development Strategic Plan

 Improve undergraduate student success and experience

-INITIATIVE PROGRESS Increase culture of entrepreneurship on campus 3570 Undergraduate students engaged including participation in workshops, social media and startup tree.
+INITIATIVE PROGRESS Increase culture of entrepreneurship on campus 1.
+3,371 students engaged.

 Support research integrity and compliance